animtel/AtSD_Lab_2/README.md

 # AtSD_Lab_2
 My lab
 It`s a linked list.
-Realization of many methods(remove, adding, scan, search and otherth).
+Realization of many methods(remove, adding, scan, search and other).